Contact me for feedback or questions! I reply to everyone.

 The unified appearance aims to provide a sense of equality and justice amongst all pupils, regardless of backgrounds or social status and to manifest the UAE's national and cultural identity.

 Is your whole cultural and national identity reduced to white shirt and black trousers?
 Weak.
 As for the other justifications - you can't disappear poverty by equalizing clothes; only give the illusion of doing so.
 But even that doesn't work as the richer kids will bring their expensive smartphones, jewelry, travel by car, etc. So the poor kids will still feel worse than the rich ones but will also lose the benefit of wearing the clothes they like, even if they are cheap ones.
 Therefore we see that the policy of school uniforms not only does not accomplish what it sets out to (presumably, making the poor kids feel better about their poverty) but even makes the situation worse.
 School uniforms are just a bandage above the actual problems - the poverty and the capitalist notions of worth; and the bandage doesn't even stick.
 Of course, not every school has such things and they might not be enforced in the same way.
-But they can get pretty heavy, as well; this US school (archive) pretty much defines the whole look of your kid:
+But they can get pretty heavy, as well; this US school (archive) (MozArchive) pretty much defines the entire look of your kid:

 Belts:First, second, and third grade students must wear belts with shirts tucked inside pants, shorts, and skirts.Pre-K and Kindergarten students may wear elastic waist paints.